payrank/rpi-setup/README.md

 ```
 # Need to be configured:

-mount_src: "/dev/sda1" # Where the external drive is mounted
+mount_src: "/dev/nvme-whatever" # Where the external drive is mounted

 ## bitcoind
 bitcoind_rpc_user:     "testuser"
 bitcoind_rpc_password: "donotusethispassword"
-bitcoind_version:      "0.18.0"
+bitcoind_version:      "22.0"
-bitcoind_network:      "testnet"
+bitcoind_network:      "mainnet"
 bitcoind_mount:        "/var/lib/bitcoin" # Directory in which the external hdd is mounted
 bitcoind_dir:          "{{bitcoind_mount}}" # Location of the bitcoin data dir, should be the same as the bitcoind_mount